 The Political System in Wales

-All those who have an interest in the voices which get heard in Wales, and those interested in Wales in a variety of contexts.
-It is also a 20 credit module on the Pathway to a degree in International Relations and Politics.
+For those who have an interest in the voices which get heard in Wales, and those interested in Wales in a variety of contexts.
+This is also a 20 credit module on the Pathway to a degree in International Relations and Politics.

 Learning and teaching